missinglink/ciao/README.md

 Under-the-hood Ciao fires off all requests asyncronously using `http.request`.

-When a `response` comes back from the target server then all `assertion` blocks are fired asyncronously in a seperate child process.
+After a `response` comes back from the target server; all `assertion` blocks are fired asyncronously in a seperate child process.

 This isolates the main thread from malicious assertion code and ensures the fastest execution of tests.